Have you ever found yourself crying and feeling down, wondering why life is so hard to deal with? You’re definitely not alone.

 It’s the cold hard truth and the sooner you realize people will disappoint you, let you down, and betray you, the sooner you can rise above this cold, hard reality.
 Only you can take care of yourself and your happiness and fulfillment in life.
 No one can make you feel happy — you have to cultivate your sense of confidence and purpose.

 If you continually look to others to bring joy and pleasure into your life, your emotional life will be one big roller coaster.
-So look with in yourself, and find ways to build confidence and self-esteem and doing things you personally find pleasure in; no one can take your joy away when it’s rooted deeply in a personal connection with yourself.
+So look within yourself, and find ways to build confidence and self-esteem and doing things you personally find pleasure in; no one can take your joy away when it’s rooted deeply in a personal connection with yourself.

-One reason life is hard is that we look ahead and think that our obstacles are insurmountable.
 Often, the thought of an obstacle, and not the obstacle itself, forces us to think through all the bad things that can happen.
 This means that we’re worrying about obstacles twice over – once by thinking about them before they come and when they actually come.
 What ends of happening is that you feel burdened even before you get a chance to face whatever it is that is worrying you.

 In other words, we think that our problems are bigger than they actually are, but all that worrying corrodes the soul as happiness withers away.